InformaticsMatters/format-support-template/README.md

 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/InformaticsMatters/format-support-template?include_prereleases)

+>   Replace the following template text with your own documentation

 >   Replace the `InformaticsMatters/format-support-template` value in the
     above badge links with the name of your own repository.

->   Replace the following template text with your own documentation
+>   The GitHub Action workflows generate docker images.
+    if your docker repository name does not mirror your GitHub repository name then you will need to adjust these actions.
+    For example, if you create a GitHub repository from this one and call it 'XYZ/my-support-template' then you must be able to push docker images called 'xyz/my-support-template:latest' or edit the workflows.

 A template repository for DataTier **dataset** format-support implementations.